Using Meson

 $ bash: /usr/bin/meson: No such file or directory

-Description: The default installation prefix for the python pip module installation is not included in your shell environment PATH.
-The default prefix for python pip installation modules is located under /usr/local.
+Description: The default installation prefix for the python pip module installation might not be included in your shell environment PATH.
+The default install location varies depending on your OS, distro and Python version.

-**Resolution: This issue can be resolved by altering the default shell environment PATH to include /usr/local/bin. **
+Resolution: This issue can be resolved by altering the default shell environment PATH to include the path where Pip installed the binaries.
+This can be, e.g. /usr/local/bin or /home/<username>/.local/bin.

 Note: There are other ways of fixing this issue such as using symlinks or copying the binaries to a default path and these methods are not recommended or supported as they may break package management interoperability.